ThomasGreatrix/ThomasGreatrix.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'A python implementation of the extended euclidean algorithm'
+title: 'A python implementation of the extended euclidean algorithm.'
 date: 2022-07-20
 permalink: /posts/2012/08/blog-post-4/
 tags: